jonasmcferreira/whiteiron/jhed-wasteland/weather.md

    - **Endure:** Dexterity Save (DC 10) 1d10 Lightning Damage or half as much on a successful save
    - **Combat:** Dexterity Save (DC 7) 1 Lightening Damage

-21-24. **Hail/Rocks**: Massive Hail and Rocks are pelted sporadically through the skies
+29. **Thunder II.**: A threatening crash of elemental thunder
-   - **Endure:** 1d8 Bludgeoning Damage, Constitution Save (DC 10), on a failed save gain a point of Exhaustion
+   - Constitution Save (DC 10) on a fail 1d6 Thunder Damage or half as much on a success (Endure or Shelter)

-   - **Shelter:** 1 Bludgeoning DamageShort Rest with no additional benefits.
+30. **Golden Snow**: A golden glimmer in the snowfall
+   - **Combat:** At the start of your turn Gain 1 Temporary Hit Point

 25-28. **Cold**: Golden Arcane Snow chaotically drifts through the winds, sparkling to nothing as it touches solid surfaces
    - **Endure:** 1d6 Cold Damage, Constitution Save (DC 13), on a failed save gain a point of Exhaustion